Therapy for Moms Who Are Nurses, Doctors, and Healthcare Professionals

 Now you’re home with a newborn and suddenly everything feels different.

-Whether you’re a nurse, doctor, ultrasound tech, respiratory therapist, physical therapist, or work in another clinical role, you’re used to long shifts, overnight hours, and high-stakes decisions.
+Whether you're a nurse, doctor, ultrasound tech, respiratory therapist, physical therapist, or work in another clinical role - you're used to long shifts, high-stakes decisions, and holding yourself together under pressure.
 But nothing prepared you for the emotional weight of becoming a mom.

 You may find yourself torn between the career you worked so hard for and the baby who needs you in ways no patient ever did.